lduran2/cis106-python-projects/project3-bug-collector/README.md

 ## project3.pdf
 The flowchart image.

+## bug-collector.ipynb
+Jupyter notebook of the program.
+It is created first, then the program is extracted from it.

 ## bug-collector.py
 The Python program, calculates the running total of the bugs collected during a 5 day period.